Moving to Florida

 Jacksonville$3,456 – $4,807$4,807 – $6,171$7,445 – $10,086

-Please keep in mind that the rates shown above are just estimates and thus will vary depending on your actual point of departure and service rates of the company.
+Please keep in mind that the rates shown above are just estimates and thus will vary depending on your actual point of departure and the service rates of the company.

 Moving to Florida from the West Coast